Episode 2: Why are people scared of cryptocurrency?

 This week on the Yellow Card podcast we are joined by Co-Founder and CEO, Chris Maurice; Chief Business Officer, Munachi Ogueke; full-stack developer, Garrett Blackmon; and designer and illustrator, Ajiri Omafokpe.
 In this episode of the podcast, we discuss our first experiences with crypto and why people are scared of it.

 Munachi started out with bitcoin in 2016 when he was looking for a payment method for his business, he needed something transparent and easily auditable.
 After the business ended in 2017, he was left holding a lot of bitcoin, so he started trading it full time.
-Munachi faced many challenges when starting out, as there were not many places to buy bitcoin.
+Munachi faced many challenges when starting out, as there were not many places to buy bitcoins.
 The only people who were selling at the time were forex traders, so Munachi decided to start providing easier access to crypto for others.

 Garrett, a self-proclaimed "crypto noobie" didn't have a ton of experience in the crypto space until he joined Yellow Card as a full-stack developer.
 He was on Reddit and saw a crypto mining rig, which sparked his interest and led him to learn more about it.
 A few years later he bought his first crypto - Dogecoin.